artpech23/sna-for-hse-master-students2025/docs/chapter3.md

 Also, we can search for overlapping communities.
-I decided not to cover this topic in depth, so, if you are interested, check the ["linkcomm" package documentation](https://alextkalinka.github.io/linkcomm/):
+I decided not to cover this topic in depth, so, if you are interested, check the ["linkcomm" package documentation](https://alextkalinka.github.io/linkcomm/){style="color: blue;"}:

 ``` r